String Connections and Chern-Simons Theory: Bundle 2-Gerbes and their Trivializations

-Applied to the Chern-Simons 2-gerbe $\mathbb{CS}_P$, Lemma \ref{trivvanish} proves the first part of Theorem \ref{class}: $P$ admits a string structure if and only if $\mathbb{CS}_P$ admits a trivialization.
+Applied to the Chern-Simons 2-gerbe $\mathbb{CS}_P$, Lemma \ref{trivvanish} proves the first part of Theorem \ref{class}: $P$ admits a string class if and only if $\mathbb{CS}_P$ has a trivialization.
 The second part follows from Propositions \ref{stringstructureaustriv} and \ref{stringbijection} below.
-The first proposition explains what a trivialization has to do with a string structure.
+The first proposition explains how a trivialization defines a string class.

 \begin{proposition} Let $P$ be a principal $\spin n$-bundle over $M$, and let $\mathbb{T}=(\mathcal{S},\mathcal{A},\sigma)$ be a trivialization of the Chern-Simons 2-gerbe $\mathbb{CS}_P$.
 Then,